Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Discussion

-To facilitate a comparison with the cloud evolution model and the results from our simulations, we consider the single-cloud model introduced by \citetalias{Fielding2022ApJ} (Section 3 in their paper).\footnote{However, for simplicity and also to compare with our simulations, we do not consider different metallicities for the cloud and the wind.} On comparing the original \citetalias{Fielding2022ApJ} cloud-wind model with our simulation results, we find an unsatisfactory model prediction for the evolution of cold mass growth in a \citetalias{Chevalier1985} wind (see the discussion on Fig. \ref{fig:model_fielding_compare} later in this section for details).
-Therefore, we modify the model presented by \citetalias{Fielding2022ApJ} to better reproduce the evolution of the cold mass from our simulations.
-Next, we briefly discuss the single-cloud model by \citetalias{Fielding2022ApJ}.
-It is an empirical model of the evolution of a cloud in embedded in a hot wind.
-We also discuss the modifications we introduce to the parameters of the original model in order to obtain a significantly improved match with our simulation results.
-In the remainder of this section (and Appendix \ref{app:FB22_model}), we describe the single-cloud model, our modifications to it, and also demonstrate how well this model compares against our simulation.
+On comparing the original \citetalias{Fielding2022ApJ} single-cloud model with our simulation results, we find an unsatisfactory model prediction for the evolution of cold mass growth (see the discussion on Fig. \ref{fig:model_fielding_compare} later in this section for details).\footnote{For simplicity and also to compare with our simulations, we do not consider different metallicities for the cloud and the wind.} Therefore, we modify the \citetalias{Fielding2022ApJ} single-cloud model to better reproduce the evolution of the cold mass from our simulations.
+In the remainder of this section (and Appendix \ref{app:FB22_model}), we briefly discuss the \citetalias{Fielding2022ApJ} single-cloud model.
+Specifically, we highlight the modifications that we introduce to the original model, and motivate these modifications in order to obtain a significantly improved match with our simulation results.
+We also discuss tentative shortcomings of the current model and point at directions for further improvement.